-HEIGHT OF CUT PIN (C) - Sets height of cut and allows easy return from transport to desired height of cut.
-Raise the deck to transport with the lift lever F. Position pin C in the hole corresponding to th desired height of cut.
-Lower the lift lever until it rests on pin C.
+HEIGHT OF CUT PIN (A) - Sets height of cut and allows easy return from transport to desired height of cut.
+Raise the deck to transport using the foot pedal and transfer latch lever T. Position pin A in the hole corresponding to the desired height of cut.
+Lower the latch lever until it rests on pin A.